 Animals have lots of thin blood vessels to

 bring in essential nutrient molecules and ions for life and carry waste molecules away e.g. the

 Thin capillaries which

 have a particularly large surface to volume ratio - this allows fast

 Animals need an efficient gaseous exchange

-ventilation system to take in (including oxygen) and give out air
+ventilation system to take in air for oxygen and give out air

-called alveoli greatly increase the gas exchange surface.
+called alveoli greatly increase the gas exchange surface area :

 Substance exchange problems for